 A pretty new concept in the West and in some areas bubble tea bars are more popular than juice bars!
 A range of flavored fruit teas with milk served hot or cold with tapioca balls.

 Another staple, Ice cream carts, and stalls have been going for years.
 But people always come up with a modern twist on an old classic.
 From made with organic milk to dairy-free ice creams, there has been a bit of a renaissance in terms of ice cream.

 Making these is quite a spectacle and definitely draws in a crowd.
 Liquid ice cream is squirted on a cold flat steel surface and as the ice cream solidifies, it is scraped into rolls with metal spatulas.
 You can then add all sorts of wonderful toppings.

-You can have these thin pancakes with a range of savoury or sweet fillings.
-My personal favourite is Nutella and banana.
+You can have these thin pancakes with a range of savory or sweet fillings.
+My personal favorite is Nutella and banana.
 Bon appetit!